PAGURI: a user experience study of creative interaction with text-to-music models: Results

-In the same questionnaire, we asked in what context the users would use the audio generated by the model both in the case of original and personalized models.
-The majority of the participants provided expected answers related to the use of samples/loops/beats for music production, for sound design, or as an inspiration tool.
-Others provided original suggestions, probably related to their personal work and creative context, such as the use for foley sounds generation, or P13\textsuperscript{*}: \textit{"during dance lectures"}, and P14\textsuperscript{*}: \textit{"I would use it to build musical tracks for dance choreography"}.
-The latter two are particularly interesting, suggesting that when considering the possible applications of TTM models, it is necessary to also consider the background of the specific user, which might desire a final applications not imagined beforehand by the designers of the models.
-Some participants, referring to the personalized model, suggested that \textit{"The personalized model \textbf{must adhere more closely to the specifications to be used}"} (P17\textsuperscript{*}), or \textit{"I would not use it because \textbf{it did not meet my expectations}"} (P10\textsuperscript{*}).
+\textit{\textbf{TTM possible applications.}} In the same questionnaire, we asked about the contexts in which users would use the audio generated by the model, both in the case of original and personalized models.
+Most participants gave expected answers related to the use of samples/loops/beats for music production, for sound design, or as an inspiration tool.
+Others provided original suggestions, probably related to their personal work and creative context, such as the use for Foley sound generation, or P13\textsuperscript{*}: \textit{``during dance lectures''}, and P14\textsuperscript{*}: \textit{``I would use it to build musical tracks for dance choreography''}.
+The latter two are particularly interesting, suggesting that when considering the possible applications of TTM models, it is necessary to consider the user's background, who may have a final application in mind that the model designers did not originally envision.
+Some participants, referring to the personalized model, suggested that \textit{``The personalized model \textbf{must adhere more closely to the specifications to be used}''} (P17\textsuperscript{*}) or \textit{``I would not use it because \textbf{it did not meet my expectations}''} (P10\textsuperscript{*}).
 This suggests that the model's adherence to the desired objectives is important to users.

-P14 suggested: \textit{"I would use it to write music from a particular sub-genre"}.
-This is interesting since most models can generate music belonging to mainstream genres, while some users might need to generate, instead, music belonging to certain sub-genres, which are less represented in commonly available music datasets for training the model.
+P14 suggested, \textit{``I would use it to write music from a particular sub-genre''}.
+This is interesting because while most models can generate music belonging to mainstream genres, some users might require the ability to generate music from specific sub-genres, which are often underrepresented in music datasets typically used to train these models.
+A feature like personalization would allow the inclusion of sub-genres into the models, enabling the fine-tuning of the model with sub-genres it has not encountered before.

-Important insights considered the role of TTM models in the process of democratization of AI tools for music production.
-P1: \textit{"I believe that integration of artificial intelligence can give a boost to music production, providing \textbf{more opportunities for young artists.}"}.
-However, the potentials and risks of TTM models are well clear to some participants.
-P5: \textit{"I think it has the potential to let musicians get realistic sounds with very little effort, but it could also be a bit risky as \textbf{it could essentially allow anyone to copy any style} in very little time, possibly \textbf{harming the original creator} (e.g. by providing much cheaper copies)}.
+Key insights focused on the role of TTM models in the democratization of AI tools for music production.
+P1: \textit{``I believe that integration of artificial intelligence can give a boost to music production, providing \textbf{more opportunities for young artists.}''}